The Willmore flow of Hopf-tori in the $3$-sphere: Abstract

 \section{Abstract}

-In this article the author investigates flow lines of the classical Willmore flow - evolution equation \eqref{Willmore.flow} - which start moving in a parametrization of a Hopf-torus in $\sphere^3$.
+In this article, the author investigates flow lines of the classical Willmore flow, which start to move in a smooth parametrization of a Hopf-torus in $\sphere^3$.
 We prove that any such flow line of the Willmore flow exists globally, in particular does not develop any singularities, and subconverges to some smooth Willmore-Hopf-torus in every $C^{m}$-norm.
-Moreover, if in addition the Willmore-energy of the initial immersion $F_0$ is required to be smaller than the threshold $8 \, \sqrt{\frac{\pi^3}{3}}$, then the unique flow line of the Willmore flow, starting to move in $F_0$, converges fully to a conformal image of the standard Clifford-torus in every $C^{m}$-norm, up to time dependent, smooth reparametrizations.
-Key instruments for the proofs are the equivariance of the Hopf-fibration $\pi:\sphere^3 \to \sphere^2$ w.r.t. the effect of the $L^2$-gradient of the Willmore energy applied to smooth Hopf-tori in $\sphere^3$ and to smooth closed regular curves in $\sphere^2$, a particular version of the Lojasiewicz-Simon gradient inequality, and a certain mathematical bridge between the Euler-Lagrange equation of the elastic energy functional and a particular class of elliptic curves over $\com$.
+Moreover, if in addition the Willmore energy of the initial immersion $F_0$ is required to be smaller than or equal to the threshold $\frac{8\pi^2}{\sqrt{2}}$, then the unique flow line of the Willmore flow, starting to move in $F_0$, converges fully to a conformally transformed Clifford torus in every $C^{m}$-norm, up to time dependent, smooth reparametrizations.
+Key instruments for the proofs are the equivariance of the Hopf-fibration $\pi:\sphere^3 \longrightarrow \sphere^2$ w.r.t. the effect of the $L^2$-gradient of the Willmore energy applied to smooth Hopf-tori in $\sphere^3$ and to smooth closed regular curves in $\sphere^2$, a particular version of the Lojasiewicz-Simon gradient inequality, and a well-known classification and description of smooth, arc-length parametrized solutions of the Euler-Lagrange equation of the elastic energy functional in terms of Jacobi Elliptic Functions and Elliptic Integrals, dating back to the 80s.